AdesisNetlife/authrc/README.md

 - Easy to configure
 - Centralized
+- Local installed
 - Secure (encrypted passwords with solid symmetric ciphers)
 - Full URI/URL/URN supporting any network resource type
-- Applications should implement it (transparent to the end user)
+- Applications can support it (transparent to the end user)
 - Platform independent

 ## Specification